RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AntibodyDesignModeler.md

 ###Purpose

-Run typical Rosetta application like minimization, docking, FastRelax, pack (with or without design) by constructing this mover.
+Run typical Rosetta protocols like minimization, docking, FastRelax, backrub, pack - [ all with or without design ] by constructing this mover.
 Currently the API is not connected to RosettaScripts, but this is planned.
 Use PyRosetta for now to access or email me for more information.